 The notes receivable are hybrid financial assets that consist of a note receivable component and a separate equity conversion component.
-The notes receivable are measured at fair value on initial recognition by discounting the stream of future interest and principal payments at the rate of interest prevailing at the date of the issue for instruments of similar term and risk.
-Interest income based on the rate of the note and the accretion of the additional interest to the amount that will be receivable on maturity are recognized through profit and loss as interest income.
+The conversion feature is measured at fair value on initial recognition by discounting the stream of future interest and principal payments at the rate of interest prevailing at the date of the issue for instruments of similar term and risk.
+Interest income based on the rate of the note will be receivable on maturity are recognized through profit and loss as interest income.
 The equity conversion option is an embedded derivative that has been separated from the notes receivable and is valued based on residual value.
-The embedded derivative is not revalued subsequent to initial measurement unless terms of the original loan are changed.